Transferring your ISA to an account with a higher rate of interest has now become far easier.

-The transfer times for ISAs have been getting lots of publicity recently, when the Office of Fair Trading (OFT) ruled that cash ISA transfers were to take no more than 15 days.
-This new ruling comes into effect on 31st December 2010.
+The transfer times for ISAs were changed in 2010 when the Office of Fair Trading (OFT) ruled that cash ISA transfers were to take no more than 15 days.

-This is a great improvement on the old system where your money may have disappeared for up to two months before resurfacing in your new ISA.
-The ruling has also asked banks to continue paying the interest throughout the transfer time.
+This was a significant improvement on the old system where your money may have disappeared for up to two months before resurfacing in your new ISA.
+The ruling also asked banks to continue paying the interest throughout the transfer time.